-TikTok tends to pay bi-annually (or yearly) depending on the music catalog size of the record label or artist.
+TikTok tends to pay bi-annually (or yearly) depending on the music catalogue size of the record label or artist.
 Because of this, in certain situations, labels agree to do a ‘buyout blanket license” with streaming services (including TikTok), where the label (or sometimes the artists) grants access to a bundle of songs, with a payment upfront to distribute however they see fit.

 In July 2020, TikTok announced the launch of its Creator Fund.
-This is essentially a fund designed to compensate the most successful creators on the app.
+This is essentially a fund designed to compensate the most successful creators of the app.
 In theory, the Creator Fund is a great way to support creators on the platform.

+So how many views for TikTok to pay you?
 Influencers using the Creator Fund report a rate of $0.02 to $0.04 per 1,000 views, which means that a fairly successful video of 500,000 views would earn you around $20.
 This means that creators with tens of millions of followers can earn approximately $100,000 to $200,000 per annum from the Fund.

 Despite this, for the vast majority of influencers, this Creator Fund doesn’t pay well enough for TikTok to be a viable full-time job based on ad revenue alone.